“Spending time in Sweden on loan was one of the best things I ever did.”Peter Crouch

 - The Swedes are proud, hardworking, and honest people.
 They are generous by nature.

 - Greetings are usually a handshake firm and quick when arriving and leaving.
-Eye contact is brief, and smiling is not common.
+Eye contact is brief, and smiling is not typical.
 Other than that, you will not see much physical contact, even among close friends.
 PDA is frowned upon.

-- Swedes will avoid arguing over sensitive topics, politics, and religion, especially with visitors.
+- Swedes avoid arguing over sensitive topics, politics, and religion, especially with visitors.
 If a discussion of this kind begins, a Swede may quickly close the conversation.

 - It is important to be prompt in Sweden.
 Being late reflects disrespect or lack of concern for others other than oneself.

 - Swedish dishes include meat, seafood, dairy products, bread, vegetables, and fruits.
 They love their coffee and dairy.